taustation-fan/taustation-fan.github.io/career.md

 *Harmful* career tasks can send you to Sick Bay in case of failure.

 ***WARNING***: Most of this information here is out of date.
 Please stand by (or contribute) until we have updated the data.
+Information below the horizontal line have been added after the changes to career tasks in cycle 202.

 ## Business: Trader